DevRev

 • Example: Disable routing table ISS-123 and default to zero ISS-231

-2. Including it in a branch that is associated to a work item
+2. Including it in a branch that's associated with an issue.

 Branches

-You can associate a branch with its corresponding work item(s) by including one or more work IDs in the branch name.
+You can associate a branch with its corresponding issues by including one or more issue IDs in the branch name.
 For example, branch mavis/iss-123/teaches-typing.
-All commits in this branch will then also be automatically associated with work item iss-123, without you having to explicitly include it in the commit message.
+All commits in this branch are automatically associated with issue iss-123, without you having to explicitly include it in the commit message.

 Pull Requests

-You can track your PRs with the corresponding work item(s) by simply including one or more work IDs in the PR title.
-For example, the PR title tkt-123 Fixes paging issue will link the PR to tkt-123.
+You can track your PRs with the corresponding issues by including one or more issue IDs in the PR title.
+For example, the PR title iss-123 Fixes paging issue links the PR to ISS-123.

 Work formats

-You can explicitly link a work ID to a commit, branch or PR by using the following formats:
+You can explicitly link an issue ID to a commit, branch, or PR by using the following formats:

-The display ID and work ID are case-insensitive, the following are all acceptable and refer to the same work item:
+The display ID and issue ID are case-insensitive, the following are all acceptable and refer to the same issue:

 • ISSUE:123